 The Code requires the payment of quarterly fees for the services provided by the U.S. Trustee.
 The fee is based on the total dollar amount of disbursements made by the business during the calendar quarter.
 It is payable at the end of each calendar quarter during the period starting with the Petition Date and ending with the order of the Final Decree.
 The minimum quarterly fee is $250.
 If total disbursements during the quarter exceed $62,624, the fee is 0.4% (.004) of the total quarterly disbursement.
-The Chapter 11 Quarterly Fee Statement must also be filed along with payment of the fees.
+File the Chapter 11 Quarterly Fee Statement together with payment of fees.

 Download Pre-Packaged Chapter 11 Timeline For Small Business today.